Play Streets and Covid-19

 - Fern in Streatham – great tips and advice on organising a play street in the time of social distancing, while still having fun!

-Many councils are now thinking about re-opening their applications, getting a policy in place or making it easier for residents to apply.
-Some are already adapting their policies to build-in physical distancing and make them more flexible (see Croydon’s Exercise streets, for example).
+Many councils are now thinking about getting a policy in place or making it easier for residents to apply.
+Some are already adapting their policies to build-in physical distancing and make them more flexible.
+For example Croydon Council’s Exercise Streets.

 At Playing Out, we have over 10 years of experience in supporting residents to open up their street space, and supporting councils across the UK to get good policies in place that allow parents and residents to self-organise.
 We can help you!